s-panferov/valico/CONTRIBUTING.md

 You want to contribute?
 You're awesome!
 When submitting a Pull Request, please have your commits follow these guidelines:

+## Getting source

+When cloning, ensure to clone recursively to get the submodules.

+    git clone --recurse-submodules git@github.com:rustless/valico.git

+If you've already cloned normally, use this to get the submodules:

+    git submodule update --init --recursive

 ## Git Commit Guidelines

 These guidelines have been copied from the [AngularJS](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines)